-Virgin Samoa, formerly Polynesian Blue, operates services between Samoa, Australia and New Zealand from its base at Apia Faleolo Airport.
-The carrier is 49% owned by the Samoan government, 49% owned by Virgin Australia and 2% owned by Samoan business interest(s).
-The carrier was created by a pioneering JV agreement between the then Virgin Blue and the Samoan Government and took over the international routes of Polynesian Airlines.
-Polynesian continues to operate short-haul regional services.
-The Samoan Government has confirmed it will not renew its agreement with Virgin Group, with Virgin confirming the JV will cease from 12-Nov-2017 following the expiry of the JV agreement between the Samoan Government and Virgin Group.
+Virgin Samoa, formerly Polynesian Blue, operated services between Samoa, Australia and New Zealand from its base at Apia Faleolo Airport.
+The carrier was 49% owned by the Samoan government, 49% owned by Virgin Australia and 2% owned by Samoan business interest(s).
+The carrier was created by a JV agreement between the then Virgin Blue and the Samoan Government and took over the international routes of Polynesian Airlines.
+The airline ceased operations on 12-Nov-2017 following the expiry of the JV agreement between the Samoan Government and Virgin Group.

 To have full CAPA Profile access you need a CAPA Membership

 Your portal for aviation data